ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

 ## 6. Compliance with DBUnitChecker

 The build in Jenkins will fail if the rules of the [DBUnitChecker](PV-Units) script are not satisfied.
-You might as well check them before hand to save yourself time later.
+You might as well check them beforehand to save yourself time later.
 From an epics terminal in your ioc's app db directory

     python C:\Instrument\Apps\EPICS\ISIS\DbUnitChecker\master\db_checker.py -i .